sohye417/energy-ease-docs/docs/EnergyEase/solax.md

 ---
 title: Solax
-description: How to connect your Solax solar inverter to Energy Ease/Indevolt
+description: How to connect your Solax solar inverter to Energy Ease
 ---

 # Solax

-You need tokenID, API Address and Registration number from SolaxCloud to add Solax solar inverter to Energy Ease/Energy Ease App.
+You need tokenID, API Address and Registration number from SolaxCloud to add Solax solar inverter to Energy Ease App.

 ## How to get tokenID and API Address?